SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 # Biomedical Segmentation with PyTorch

 Pixel-wise segmentation for biomedical images using [Pytorch][Pytorch].
-This project is part of my Bachelor Thesis and will be extended in the upcoming weeks.
+This project was part of my Bachelor Thesis.

 ### Dataset